ezequielmartell/skipify-frontend/README.md

 ## Getting Started

-To get started with the Django AWS frontend, follow these steps:

 - Check it out at https://skipify.ezdoes.xyz (it will more sense once I give you the ability to register)

 ## Contributing